MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-restore-data.md

         - The entire OneDrive is replaced by the backed up version chosen based on the restore point.
         - File and folder permissions are also reverted to the selected date and time.
     b. **Create new SharePoint site and restore to there** option
-        - The entire OneDrive will restore to a new SharePoint site where you can then copy/move data into the original OneDrive to create a roll-forward type of restore and avoid overwriting currently healthy data.
+        - The entire OneDrive will restore to a new SharePoint site where you can then copy or move data into the original OneDrive to create a roll-forward type of restore and avoid overwriting currently healthy data.

-9. You will now be asked to review and finish all your choices.
+8. You will now be asked to review and finish all your choices.
 If everything looks good, select **Restore OneDrive accounts**.

 Screenshot 29 Select OneDrive for restore